Hiroreco/enreco-archive/recap-data/chapter1/day7/edges/cecilia-gigi-c1d7.md

 ["Accidentally found it," he said](#embed:https://www.youtube.com/live/iAYrdIlfVf0?feature=shared&t=6827)

-The book, A Knight’s Tale, told the story of a humble knight who was once lost but gained purpose through the adventures he shared with the people he had tagged along with.
+The book, A Knight’s Tale, tells the story of a humble knight who was once lost but gained purpose through the adventures he shared with the people he had tagged along with.
 As the days went on, he made more and more memories with these quirky individuals, and each one, he cherished.
 Yet, as much as others called him humble and steadfast, he felt conflicted, for he had a selfish wish.
-A wish that the memories of those around him would never return, so he could continue spending these peaceful days with them.
+He wished that the memories of those around him would never return, so he could continue spending these peaceful days with them.
 But such a wish would never come true, and so, he would press on, doing what he believed was right.

 As much as Gonathon claimed he had "accidentally found" the book, Cecilia knew full well it was his story.
 So, to make up for her mistake from earlier, she [called](https://www.youtube.com/live/iAYrdIlfVf0?feature=shared&t=9566) the knight for another match in the memory game.
 This time, her goal wasn’t to win—she wanted Gonathon to realize his worth.